Tricks to Save Money this Halloween

 Benefits of SoFi Money include:

-• The ability to earn higher interest 1.80% APY on all your cash, which is 20 times the average amount of checking account interest)
+• The ability to earn higher interest 1.60% APY on all your cash

 • Security, with SSL encryption, fraud protection and FDIC insured up to $1.5 million when your money arrives at our partner banks

 • Membership benefits, including complimentary career coaching, community resources and more (including some really cool swag)